GVR Report cover Computer Vision Hardware Market Size, Share & Trends Report

 Memory & Storage Units Insights

 The graphics memory segment is expected to grow at the highest CAGR during the forecast period, primarily driven by the rising demand for high-performance computing and real-time image processing across industries such as automotive, healthcare, consumer electronics, and industrial automation.
 Graphics memory, particularly GDDR and HBM, plays a critical role in enabling fast data transfer, high bandwidth, and low latency, which are essential for advanced vision tasks like object recognition, 3D reconstruction, and AI-driven analytics.
 The proliferation of autonomous vehicles, augmented/virtual reality applications, and edge AI devices further fuels demand, as these technologies require robust memory solutions for handling large datasets and complex algorithms.
-Additionally, advancements in GPU architectures and increasing adoption of cloud-based vision solutions are accelerating growth in this segment.
+Moreover, advancements in GPU architectures and increasing adoption of cloud-based vision solutions are accelerating growth in this segment.

 Networking Module Insights